denysdovhan/learnyoubash/exercises/loops/problem.en.md

 During each pass through the loop, `arg` takes on the value from `elem1` to `elemN`.
 Values may also be wildcards or [brace expansion](#brace-expansion).

-Also, we can write `for` loop in one line, but in this case there needs to be a semicolon before `do`, like below:
+Also, we can write a `for` loop in one line, but in this case there needs to be a semicolon before `do`, like below:

 ```bash
 for i in {1..5}; do echo $i; done